Understanding Python Queues: FIFO, LIFO, Priority Queues, and Multithreading Usage Explained

 import queue

-## Create a FIFO queue
+## Creating a FIFO queue

 q = queue.Queue()

-## Add elements to the queue
+## Adding elements to the queue

 q.put("apple")